voxpupuli/puppet-jenkins/README.md

 ### Plugin Hash

-Parameters described in [Installing Jenkins plugins](#installing-jenkins-plugins) can also be used in a plugin hash defined in Hiera.
+Parameters described in [Installing Jenkins plugins](#installing-jenkins-plugins) can also be used in a plugin hash defined in Hiera, for example:

 ```yaml
 jenkins::plugin_hash: